 In 2001, American Legend Cooperative approached Laspata DeCaro, an advertising agency known for its work in the fashion industry, leading to a revival and reinvention of the now iconic Blackglama campaign.
 Everyone agreed that despite its renowned reputation, the campaign needed to change in order to reflect the versatility of Blackglama—how it can be designed and styled above and beyond the traditional coat.

 The original campaign featured just one ad of each “Legend.”
 “But with so many applications now with fur, it doesn’t work to have just one shot,” said Rocco Laspata, Charles DeCaro’s partner at the agency.
 The campaign now consists of multiple ads featuring each “Legend” wearing a different garment.

-Since 2001, the campaign has featured such supermodels as Linda Evangelista, Gisele Bündchen, Cindy Crawford, Elle Macpherson, Naomi Campbell and Janet Jackson.
-Into the new millennium, the brand is expanding beyond dark mink to include other products that reflect the “Legendary” qualities of Blackglama.
+Over the past two decades, the campaign has featured such supermodels as Linda Evangelista, Gisele Bündchen, Cindy Crawford, Elle Macpherson, Naomi Campbell and Carolyn Murphy.